benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q028-1.png)

-This pattern means 'any person with at least one first name 'John' and at least one last name 'Doe'.
+The above pattern means 'any person with at least one first name 'John' and at least one last name 'Doe'.
 Note that a person with two names - 'John Nash' and 'Jack Doe' would satisfy the pattern, and this is not what we want.

 The right pattern would be: